Call Us

 Make use of the extra time

-“There is a huge change to your life, and change takes time to adjust to, but we do this better when we have good support at hand, for example friends, other family members, rewarding hobbies, volunteering opportunities, or a fulfilling work role.
+“There's a huge change to your life, and change takes time to adjust to, but we do this better when we have good support at hand, for example, friends, other family members, rewarding hobbies, volunteering opportunities, or a fulfilling work role.
 Try and re-engage with personal interests, including sport and exercise, or some community activity you may have dropped.
 But don’t feel you need to say to yourself ‘I just need to get on with this’.
 That leads to self-judgement and personal shaming, which can fuel depression, and lead to you just plastering over the sadness.”

 Make use of new technology